Professor and Chair, Kinesiology

 - Health, Training and Performance in Youth

-- Chair-elect, Canadian Society of Exercise Physiology (CSEP)
+- Former Chair and Fellow of the Canadian Society of Exercise Physiology (CSEP)

 - Member, Scientific Advisory Board, Osteoporosis Canada